 The Skalholt cathedral is a historical site also located in the south of Iceland.
 Skalholt remained a place of importance in Iceland for eight centuries.
 From 1056 to 1785, it served as a major cultural and political center.
 In 1056, Iceland’s first official school was founded at Skalholt to educate clergy.
 The cathedral currently serves as the Church of Iceland’s education and information center.
 Skalholt receives many visitors annually and hosts numerous cultural events such as a series of Summer Concerts in July in which prominent musicians and choirs perform.
 Skalholt is open to all and charges no entrance fee.

-The Reykjadalur area is a hiking trail just a 40 minute drive away from the capital city, Reykjavik; making it a perfect day hike.
+The Reykjadalur area is a hiking trail just a 40 minute drive away from the capital city, Reykjavik; making it a perfect day hike in Iceland for people who are short on time.
 Reykjadalur’s direct translation is 'steam valley', due to a constant flow of steam along the trail.
 Travelers can hike to the hot springs or discover a secret lagoon within the trail, all without having to pay an entrance fee.

 Not far from the Solheimajokull glacier is the scenic southern coast and the Skogafoss and Seljalandsfoss waterfalls.
 The Skogafoss waterfall borders the coastal lowlands and the highlands of Iceland, along with some surrounding mountains.
 At 65 metres drop, Seljalandsfoss is one of the popular waterfalls in Iceland.
 Interestingly, visitors can walk behind it into a small cave.
 Entrance to both waterfalls is free.